CodeWithEmil/CodeWithEmil/README.md

 ## 🚀 Frontend Web Developer
     Hello there and welcome! 🧑🏻‍💻

 My name is Emilio Nájera!
-I am 16 years old, and I'm from Mexico City, aMexico 🇲🇽.
+I am 16 years old, and I'm from Mexico City, Mexico 🇲🇽.
 I am willing to help my community through the creation of useful projects that create a positive impact on people's lives.

 Starting in 2021, I have been involved in producing high-quality content focused on teaching people about programming & web development of all expertise levels using social media through my project "[CodeWithEmil](https://instagram.com/CodeWithEmil)" 🔥.